the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ```

 Gah!
-This doesn't look like a good multiple choice exam if there aren't any choices!
+This doesn't look like a good multiple choice exam if there aren't any _choices_!

 So we enter our dev flow: make changes to the model in `staging`, and send test curls, save log file to text, open file, ctrl+f, ...

 Wait.
 There has to be a better way to do this.

-### Enter: the synchronous QA endpoint.
+### 🥁 Enter: the synchronous QA endpoint

 You decide to make a new endpoint that just returns the model output synchronously: